Mitchell-Lee-93/kitti-lego-loam/README.md

   sudo make install
   ```

-## Changing a directory
+## Compile

+1. Before compile, you should change the directory of the result files
 ```
 gedit ~/catkin_ws/src/LeGO-LOAM/LeGO-LOAM/include/utility.h
 change line 56 'RESULT_PATH' to your result dir
 ```

-## Compile

-You can use the following commands to download and compile the package.
+2. You can use the following commands to download and compile the package.

 ```
 cd ~/catkin_ws/src